Healthcare Technology Trends: What Healthcare Leaders Should Know

 For healthcare, this prevalence in wearable devices can be big news.
 Consider invasive devices such as blood glucose meters for those with diabetes.
 With wearable technology, diabetics can instead wear a watch-like device with a microneedle, allowing painless and accurate monitoring of glucose levels throughout the day.

 Other wearable technologies expected to come onto the scene are ones that monitor sleep quality and breathing patterns—which can help diagnose sleep apnea—and other devices to help monitor heart rate, respiratory rate and skin temperature, which syncs to your phone and can be shared with your doctor.

 Are you ready for change?

 Technology is creating waves in the healthcare field, improving the lives of millions of people.
-From intelligent robots to wearable devices, technology is bringing healthcare into the hands of the patient.
-This means the healthcare industry is going to need leaders who know how to use data and technical know-how to manage the shifting healthcare landscape of tomorrow.
+The healthcare industry is going to need leaders who know how to use data and technical know-how to manage the shifting healthcare landscape of tomorrow.
 If you'd like to help healthcare providers usher in this next wave of advancements, you're going to need a strong educational background.
-Check out Rasmussen College's Healthcare Administration Master's degree page to learn more about how this program can help you take the next step into leadership.
+Check out the Rasmussen University Healthcare Administration Master's degree page to learn more about how this program can help you take the next step into leadership.

 1“Consumer Enthusiasm for Wearable Devices Drives the Market to 28.4% Growth in 2020, According to IDC” International Data Corporation.
 March 15, 2021 [accessed June, 2021] https://www.idc.com/getdoc.jsp?containerId=prUS47534521